 Business owner’s policy (BOP)

-A business owner's policy (BOP) package combines commercial general liability insurance and commercial property insurance.
+A business policy (BOP) package combines commercial general liability insurance and commercial property insurance.
 It is generally cheaper to purchase than if those policies were purchased separately.
 A BOP usually includes coverage for other things, built-in, like employee dishonesty, theft of money and securities, computer equipment coverage, and so on.

 Zumba instructors, personal trainers, and other sports and fitness businesses often select a business owner's policy for its universal coverage.
 Combining commercial property and general liability insurance in a single policy, a BOP pays for your property loss or injuries to your customers.
 Coverage provided by general liability are:

 If a client or delivery person happens to enter your gym or fitness facility for a workout or delivery, there is an established possibility that you may be blamed for any subsequent injuries that may happen.
 If the customer documents the lawsuit, you will be liable for medical costs and any legal expenses.General liability insurance helps pay for:

 This policy does not protect employees or students in your organization due to workplace injuries or accidents caused by you.
 Workers' Compensation insurance covers your employees.